vbotka/ansible-freebsd-iocage/README.md

 ```

 Note that matching options *creates* and *removes* will be reported as
-*ok* while false evaluation of *when* will be *skipped*.
+*ok* while false evaluations of *when* will be *skipped*.

 ### failed_rc

 Some commands return rc=1 when repeated.
 Use the attribute *failed_rc*
-to avoid the command failing when running again.
+to avoid the command failing when running repeatedly.
 For example,

 ```yaml
 freebsd_iocage_runner_cmd: